weymouth/lotus_docs/HPC/Iridis4/README.txt

   Submit the job:

     $ qsub subLotus

+  Note: The qsub command will not work if you have loaded 'module purge' into the command line or your ~/.bash_profile.
+        To rectify this simply log out and log back in to iridis, making sure that you are not loading 'module purge' in your ~/.bash_profile.

   Output data will be found in the folder specified in the subLotus file.
   Useful information about Iridis (job submissions, queues, forums, etc) can be found in: